leec94/SY0-701-notes/README.md

 - Capability: a threat actor's proficiency in devising new exploit techniques and tools.
 It can range from using commonly found attack tools to creating zero-day exploits in various systems.
 Those with the highest capabilities can even deploy non-cyber tools, such as political or military assets
 - Sophistication: the level of intricacy and advancement of a threat actor's methods and tools

+CVE
+- CVSS Scoring: CVSS scores are calculated using a formula that provides a numerical result but also include the categories of Low, Medium, High, and Critical.
+Low is anything that results in a score of less than 4.0.
+Medium is a score of 4-6.9.
+High is 7.0-8.9.
+Critical is a score higher than 9.

 ### Security architecture
 - Proxy server: stands between the user's computer and the internet, intercepting requests and potentially reducing the public-facing attack surface by masking the internal server